top of page

 • engages in capacity building for civil society organizations in EU member states interested in working in the field of pre-departure counseling and/or reintegration support measures

-We offer support for return and reintegration in the coloured countries,
+We offer support for return and reintegration in a variety of countries, together with our partner organisations in the ERSO network.

 History